Hans Zimmer announces first-ever full-fledged North American tour

 Grammy, Golden Globe, and Academy Award-winning composer Hans Zimmer will soon take the stage at Coachella, where he’ll be surrounded by the likes of Kendrick Lamar, Lorde, New Order, Future Islands, and the list goes on.
-If that doesn’t scream “hip” than, well, you’re just not with it.
+If that doesn’t scream “hip” then, well, you’re just not with it.

 Fortunately for Zimmer, he’s about as hip as it gets for film composers, and he’s also in-demand, which explains why he’s gone ahead and expanded his first-ever North American tour to include dates all across the States.
-This writer is currently banging his head that he booked Chicago during Lollapalooza.
+This writer is currently banging his head that he booked Chicago during Lolla.

 Each performance will be split in two parts: the first featuring stuff from Gladiator, The Lion King, and Pirates of the Caribbean, while the latter portion will shake up some of his iconic stores from The Dark Knight Trilogy and Inception with “special guests from the rock and pop world.”